Hoarding can range from mild to severe (where severe is called "hoarding disorder"). Hoarding disorder is a mental health condition that includes:

-We avoid using the word "hoarder".
+We avoid using the word "hoarder" and instead would use the phrase "person who hoards".
 Hoarding is a mental health condition.
 It is part of who a person is, but only a part.
 Instead, please say "John is hoarding" or "Mary has been hoarding for 20 years".

 Persons who hoard may be very successful or talented in other areas of their life.
 The person may be known in the community for their accomplishments.
 Hoarding does not discriminate by age group, income level, gender, education level, race, color, or creed.